-Fields’ comment re “something that’s never happened before” is a classic example of Normalcy Bias, the tendency to think that because something hasn’t happened up until now, it won't or can't happen in the future.
+Fields’ comment re “something that’s never happened before” is an example of Normalcy Bias, the tendency to think that because something hasn’t happened up until now, it won't or can't happen in the future.
 But for someone who’s autistic, “it’s never happened before” or “it’s always been like this” carry little or no weight.
 They just don’t provide a rational enough answer to the one-word question “why?” or its companion, the two-word question “why not?”.
 For someone on the spectrum, information needs to be weighed objectively on its merits and only on its merits. “it’s never happened before” is no logical guarantee that “it won’t happen in the future”.
 No-one had highjacked commercial aircraft and flown them into skyscrapers before 9/11.
 But then they did.
-When Michael Burry was initially looking into the possibility of these mortgage bonds failing, “it’s never happened before” wasn’t a consideration, because it’s irrelevant.
+When Michael Burry was initially looking into the possibility of these mortgage bonds failing, “it’s never happened before” wasn’t a consideration because it’s irrelevant.

 There’s a scene earlier in the film that illustrates this perfectly: Burry has gone to New York to take out the swaps, which are basically bets that the mortgage bonds will fail.
-He’s at a meeting with leading Goldman Sachs’ bankers, discussing an investment of 100 million dollars:
+He’s at a meeting with leading Goldman Sachs’ bankers discussing an investment of 100 million dollars:

 Banker: "These bonds only fail if millions of Americans don’t pay their mortgages.
 That’s never happened in history.
 If you’ll excuse me Dr. Burry, it seems like a foolish investment."